Cordura

-Cordura is a collection of synthetic fiber-based fabric technologies used in a wide array of products including luggage, backpacks, trousers, military wear and performance apparel.
+Cordura is a brand of synthetic fiber-based fabrics used in products such as luggage, backpacks, trousers, military wear, and performance apparel.

-Originally developed and registered as a trademark by E.I. du Pont de Nemours and Company (DuPont) in 1929, it is now the property of Invista, a fully owned subsidiary of Koch Industries.
-Cordura fabrics are usually made of nylon, but can be a blend of nylon with cotton or other natural fibers.
+Cordura was developed and trademarked by E.I. du Pont de Nemours and Company (DuPont) in 1929; it is currently owned by Invista, a subsidiary of Koch Industries.

 Overview

+DuPont introduced Cordura as a type of rayon, a semi-synthetic fiber made from natural sources of regenerated cellulose.

+Development

+In 1948 DuPont claimed its 'Cordura' high-tenacity rayon was "as strong as mild steel yet able to stand up under repeated flexing":